George Rainsford (actor)

-George Rainsford (born 31 July 1982) is a British actor, best known for his portrayal of Jimmy Wilson in the medical drama Call the Midwife and Ethan Hardy in Casualty, for which he has been nominated for a Best Actor award in the 2017 TV Choice Awards.
+George Rainsford (born 31 July 1982) is a British actor, best known as Jimmy Wilson in Call the Midwife (2012–2013) and Ethan Hardy in Casualty (2014-2023), receiving a nomination for Best Actor at the 2017 TV Choice Awards.

 Early life

 Rainsford was born in Huddersfield, West Yorkshire.
 He attended Repton School in Repton, Derbyshire, where he became interested in drama.
 Whilst reading for a Bachelor of Arts in drama at the University of Manchester, he was involved with the student theatre.
 He joined the National Youth Theatre in June 2003 and won a Goldman Sachs scholarship to the London Academy of Music and Dramatic Art.
 After graduating in 2006, he appeared in The Three Musketeers as D'Artagnan at Bristol Old Vic.

 Career

 He appeared in the first two series of the medical drama Call The Midwife, as Jimmy Wilson.

 In September 2013, it was announced that Rainsford would join the main cast of Casualty as Dr Ethan Hardy.
 He took part in an audition in London and a screen test in Cardiff with Richard Winsor.

-In November 2022, it was confirmed in a Metro Soaps interview with Casualty executive producer, Jon Sen, that Rainsford had exited his role as Ethan Hardy on after nine years on the program, however, the door would be left open for Rainsford to return in the future, with Sen confirming that it wouldn't be a permanent exit from the program for Rainsford.
+In November 2022, it was confirmed in a Metro Soaps interview with Casualty executive producer, Jon Sen, that Rainsford had exited his role as Ethan Hardy after nine years on the series, however, the door would be left open for Rainsford to return in the future, with Sen confirming that it would not be a permanent exit for Rainsford.